 When doing your research, don’t be surprised if the monied interests try to divert you away from simple and cheap healing modalities.
 If Big Pharma can’t patent it, they will try to crush it.
 The information is out there, but you have to think critically when examining it.

 I am fiercely independent.
 I like to take things into my own hands.
 Taking my health into my own hands was one of the best things I ever did.
 I hope that this article will help you realize that you don’t need a lot of money to be healthy.
 What you need most is a desire to change, and the discipline to follow through.
-Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.